-The top management is daily working on sustainability of the College and on institutional growth.
-During interviews with management the expert team heard that the institution has invested a lot in staff development in creating opportunities for teachers to start with PhD studies abroad, with the start of implementation of an evaluation and promotion system, with more than 96% full time staff members, with modern and high quality equipment, with the general hospital so that students have enough opportunities to practice skills in an integrated way.
+During interviews the expert team heard that top management is daily working on sustainability of the College and on institutional growth.
+The top management has invested a lot in staff development in creating opportunities for young teachers to start with PhD studies abroad, with the start of the implementation of an evaluation and promotion system, with more than 96% full time staff members, with modern and high quality equipment, with the general hospital so that students have enough opportunities to practice skills in an integrated way.
 More can be done for internationalization with programs for mobility both for students and staff.

-The goals for the Master of Science in Physiotherapy programme are defined in a rather general way and are the same as for the new programme for Bachelor of Science in Physiotherapy(240 ECTS), that is also involved in an accreditation process.
+The goals for the programme are defined in a rather general way and are the same as for the new Master of Science in Physiotherapy, that is also involved in an accreditation process to start as a new programme in the country.